 Following are some of the advantages of using Apache Buildr, let us now take a look at each and every one of them:

 NAnt is yet another build DevOps tool that is very much similar to ANT and hence the name.
-It is a free to use build tool used famously for the .NET projects.
-In theory, if we need to explain NAnt is very much like MAKE without the fringes and the disadvantages of it and in practice it is very much like ANT.
-NAnt is extended for further usage by task classes instead of extension with shell based commands.
-The configuration files in NAnt are XML based files where a target tree once called gets all the necessary tasks executed, and each of the task that gets executed in NAnt is executed by an object that actually implements a particular Task interface.
+It is free to use the build tool used famously for .NET projects.
+In theory, if we need to explain NAnt is very much like MAKE without the fringes and the disadvantages of it, and in practice, it is very much like ANT.
+NAnt is extended for further usage by task classes instead of extension with shell-based commands.
+The configuration files in NAnt are XML based files where a target tree once called gets all the necessary tasks executed, and each of the tasks that get performed in NAnt is executed by an object that actually implements a particular Task interface.

-NAnt in some way misses the power to be expressive with its build scripts, but yet it can give you the power of being able to run the same scripts across platform and lets you call your build scripts cross platform enabled.
-If the need of the hour is just to execute a shell command, NAnt has a feature in the form of task which allows different commands to be executed based on the operating system where it is getting executed upon.
+NAnt in some way misses the power to be expressive with its build scripts, but yet it can give you the power of being able to run the same scripts across platforms and lets you call your build scripts cross-platform enabled.
+If the need of the hour is just to execute a shell command, NAnt has a feature in the form of a task that allows different commands to be executed based on the operating system where it is getting executed upon.

 Following are some of the advantages of using NAnt, let us now take a look at each and every one of them:

-In this article, we have discussed in detail about how the build process can be thought of in the DevOps implementation for an Organization.
-We have gone through the detailed descriptions and also its advantages where the implementation of the tool was used in the DevOps space.
-Please go through the details provided here about various build related DevOps tools and you can make your choice for your own DevOps implementations for your Organization as well.
-Hope you have got all the information that you were looking for here itself.
+In this article, we have discussed in detail how the build process can be thought of in the DevOps implementation for an Organization.
+We have gone through the detailed descriptions and also its advantages, where the implementation of the tool was used in the DevOps space.
+Please go through the details provided here about various build-related DevOps tools, and you can make your choice for your DevOps implementations for your Organization as well.
+I hope you have got all the information that you were looking for here.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!